alexpolt/alexpolt.github.io/src/empty-value.md

   The title is a bit radical.
 The things are not that bad, but certainly there are *serious perils*.

-  Doing some programing with extensive use of move semantics I had several major bugs due to being sloppy in my handling of object state in move constructors/assignment operators and destructors.
+  Doing some programming with extensive use of move semantics I had several major bugs due to being sloppy in my handling of object state in move constructors/assignment operators and destructors.
   But it wasn't because of my lack of heed or skill.
 It was the direct result of having to keep synchronized three places in the code: move constructor/assignment operator and destructor.